-This course provides the academic education and training necessary to obtain professional qualifications in architecture.
-It aims to provide students with both practical and theoretical training, and to develop the skills and techniques involved in the design and construction of buildings and also contains a balance of building technology, science, history, practice, management and architectural design.
-The following program of study offers a range of elective subjects which enables students to major in areas of study of their choice:
+This course provides the academic education and practical experience leading to professional qualifications in architecture.
+It aims to equip students with the theoretical and practical knowledge, skills and techniques needed in the design and construction of buildings.
+It contains a balance of architectural design, technology, science, history, communication, and practice and management.
+The following program of study offers a range of mandatory and elective subjects which enables students to major in specific areas of study: